Chhanchhan: Plot

 When Manav hears that his mother would prefer a traditional daughter-in-law to Chhanchan, he plans to run away.
 Umaben tries to stop him but fails.
 That night, Umaben faints and is rushed to hospital.
 Manav visits her with Chhanchhan, who calls a doctor and tells him to save Umaben's life.
-Umaben recovers and finds out that Chhanchhan saved her life, and tells Manav she has accepted Chhanchhan while still hating her and planning to ruin the wedding.
-Manav tells Chhanchhan's family, who are happy, and the next day Chhanchhan's parents meet Umaben.
+Umaben recovers, finds out that Chhanchhan saved her life, and tells Manav she has accepted Chhanchhan while still hating her and planning to ruin the wedding.
+Manav tells Chhanchhan's family, who are happy that Chhanchhan's parents meet Umaben the next day.

 Chhanchhan and Manav—now played by Anuj Sachdeva—marry happily.
 Umaben vows to make Chhanchhan leave the house within 30 days after her housewarming party; she unsuccessfully tries to create difficult domestic situations for Chhanchhan.
-In her sister Rushali's parlor, Chhanchhan meets a girl named Sonali; she and Chhanchhan are surprised to hear that Chhanchhan's husband's and Sonali's fiancé's names are the same.
+In her sister Rushali's parlour, Chhanchhan meets a girl named Sonali; she and Chhanchhan are surprised to hear that Chhanchhan's husband's and Sonali's fiancé's names are the same.
 Chhanchhan is shocked to hear Sonali's fiancé's full name is Manav Borisagar.
 Chhanchhan realises that Umaben is trying to make Manav marry Sonali.
-Chhanchhan tells Manav about her discovery and next day the pair meet Sonali and ask her fiancé's full name, which Sonali says is Manav Nagar.
+Chhanchhan tells Manav about her discovery, and the next day, the pair meet Sonali and ask her fiancé's full name, which Sonali says is Manav Nagar.

 Chhanchhan decides to investigate.
 She leaves Manav's house, goes to her parents' house and starts gathering evidence against Umaben and Sonali.
-She follows Sonali to a temple where she overhears Umaben telling Sonali she will remove Chhanchhan in one month and make Manav marry Sonali.
+She follows Sonali to a temple where she overhears Umaben, telling Sonali she will remove Chhanchhan in one month and make Manav marry Sonali.
 Chhanchhan records the conversation on her video camera and confronts Umaben about it.
 Umaben tells Chhanchhan she hates her because she interrupted Poorvi's marriage, accusing Umaben of forcing to give dowry.
 Umaben also says she fears Chhanchhan's modern thoughts will break the house.
 Chhnachhan promises to win Umaben's trust and never let her house break.